-There are no typical work practices across all electrical engineering managers at underground coal mines.
+There are no typical work practices across all electrical engineers at mines.
 The individual should develop their work practices according to the requirements specified by the mine operator and the safety management system.

 In general, the work practices of an electrical engineering manager vary according to the mine and mine operator.